 - It offers free 3GB storage space.

-- You can focus entirely on creating your content as you do not have to worry about updates and file backups.
+- You can focus entirely on creating your content as you do not have to worry about server hosting, updates and file backups.

-- It is a perfect choice for hobby blogging, portfolio and family websites because you can immediately build a website with their 100% free plan.
+- It is a perfect choice for hobby blogging, portfolio and family WordPress sites because you can immediately build a website with their 100% free plan.

 - You have access to technical support